-These stunning fashion pumps combine many factors of the most popular heels: straps, peep toe window, platform soles, and a striking stiletto heel!
+These stunning fashion pumps combine many factors of the most fashionable heels: straps, peep toe window, platform soles, and a striking stiletto heel!
 Who could say no?

-They are made of synthetic material.
+They're made of synthetic material.
 They have a soft lining in the sole beneath the foot, up to the peep toe.
-The 3.15-inch heels appear taller due to the moderate platform shape, that adds height without reducing comfort or stability.
+The 3.15 inch heels appear taller due to the moderate platform shape, that adds height without reducing comfort or stability.

 These dress sandals are loaded with style, and the vibrant colors are really ideal for nearly any summer outfit or occasion.
-This versatility is essential if you want to invest in only a few pairs of shoes that you can wear for many different types of events.
-They are airy and breathable, which is important when shoes are made of synthetic material.
+This versatility is essential if you want to invest in only a few pairs of shoes you can wear for many different types of events.
+They're airy and breathable, which is important when shoes are made of synthetic material.